megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 .. attention::
    Please do note that UDF environment were setup with CPU (no GPU).
 Hence, all model inference will run on CPU instead of GPU.
 Performance may not be optimum but should be acceptable for lab.
 Please be patience as it depends on CPU consumption at that time of inference.
-First inference of the model may be slow and should be alright after that.
+First inference of the model may be slow as Ollama loading the model.
+Subsequent request should be faster.
+However, when you change model, Ollama will unload the previous model and load the new model.
+Hence, first inference of the new model may be slow again.

+   FYI, here the CPU usages when inference happening on the ai-gateway node where Ollama is running.
+All CPU (total 8) and memory will go close to 100% when inference is happening.
+Hence, typically GPU is recommended.

+   ..  image:: ./_static/class3-11-a.png

 ..  image:: ./_static/class3-12.png